HenryFBP/log4shell-vulnerable-app/README.md

     curl 127.0.0.1:8080 -H 'X-Api-Version: <PAYLOAD>'

 ## Exploitation steps

-*Note: This is highly inspired from the original [LunaSec advisory](https://www.lunasec.io/docs/blog/log4j-zero-day/). **Run at your own risk, preferably in a VM in a sandbox environment**.*
+*Note: This is highly inspired from the original [LunaSec advisory](https://www.lunasec.io/docs/blog/log4j-zero-day/) . **Run at your own risk, preferably in a VM in a sandbox environment**.*

-**Update (Dec 13th)**: *The JNDIExploit repository has been removed from GitHub (presumably, [not by GitHub](https://twitter.com/_mph4/status/1470343429599211528)).
+**Update (Dec 13th)**: *The JNDIExploit repository has been removed from GitHub ( presumably, [not by GitHub](https://twitter.com/_mph4/status/1470343429599211528)).
 Just append `web.archive.org` in front of the JNDIExploit download URL below to use the version cached by the Wayback Machine.*

 * Use [JNDIExploit](https://github.com/feihong-cs/JNDIExploit/releases/tag/v1.2) to spin up a malicious LDAP server